 - speech and vision problems

 coordination, or other functions may be present after surgery.
 They can vary in

 In almost all cases, the risk of not having brain aneurysm repair

 How to Prepare for Brain Aneurysm Repair

 - Tell your doctor about any medications you’re taking,

 - Take any medications your doctor gives you.

 - Stop taking any medications your doctor

-- Follow any and all instructions from your doctor.
+- Follow all instructions from your doctor.

 How a Brain Aneurysm Repair Is Performed

 There are several ways surgeons can correct a brain aneurysm.
 The

 After Brain Aneurysm Repair

 Your hospital stay may only be a few days if there was no

-surgeries, but your doctor may want to get CT or MRI scans of your brain in
+surgeries, but your doctor may want to repeat CT or MRI scans of your brain in

 cause of the aneurysm, such as hardening of the arteries or high blood